cfengine/documentation/reference/promise-types/access.markdown

 different `resource_type` is specified.
 Access is then granted to hosts listed in `admit_ips`, `admit_keys` and `admit_hostnames`, or denied using the counterparts `deny_ips`, `deny_keys` and `deny_hostnames`.
 Use of admit to grant on a "need to know" basis is preferred, as mistakes and omissions can easily be made when excluding from a group.
-A security policy based on exceptions is a weak one.

 ```cf3
 bundle server access_rules()